CIBC-Internal/python/Doc/library/os.rst

 .. function:: readv(fd, buffers)

-   Read from a file descriptor *fd* into a number of mutable :term:`bytes-like objects <bytes-like object>` *buffers*. :func:`~os.readv` will transfer data into each buffer until it is full and then move on to the next buffer in the sequence to hold the rest of the data. :func:`~os.readv` returns the total number of bytes read (which may be less than the total capacity of all the objects).
+   Read from a file descriptor *fd* into a number of mutable :term:`bytes-like objects <bytes-like object>` *buffers*.
+Transfer data into each buffer until it is full and then move on to the next buffer in the sequence to hold the rest of the data.

+   Return the total number of bytes actually read which can be less than the total capacity of all the objects.

+   The operating system may set a limit (:func:`sysconf` value ``'SC_IOV_MAX'``) on the number of buffers that can be used.

-   Availability: Unix.
+   .. availability:: Unix.

    .. versionadded:: 3.3